 While SSBCI offerings are expanding, there is still a relatively small percentage of plans participating and an even smaller percentage who are adequately addressing the population with two or more chronic diseases.
 Some research suggests that more plans would offer SSBCI, including non-medical benefits, if they could overcome the operational and logistical challenges, as well as have a better understanding of which benefits are needed by their chronically ill members and which would differentiate in the marketplace.

 At SDLC Partners, we believe that a blended Design + Lean Thinking approach is the route to determining which benefits could best support member quality of life and outcomes from the perspective of your high self-advocating members and low self-advocating members.
 Utilizing quality measures and data analytics like segmentation will help payers better understand how their members try to solve these issues on their own, revealing which investments could drive the best outcomes and experience for current and prospective members.

 Call SDLC Partners Before You Add or Adjust SSBCI Offerings

-Before you decide on which benefits to add or expand, call us.
+According to research by the Better Medicare Alliance, non-medical benefits are a major differentiator for MA plans.
+But, before you decide on which benefits to add or expand, call us.
 We will use our Design + Lean Thinking approach to reveal which benefits could yield the best outcomes and are in the greatest demand by your current and prospective members.
 Protect and maximize your investment.